Scalable Bayesian computation for crossed and nested hierarchical models: Crossed effects models

-where the constant depends only on $\bg$ and not on $N$, $p$. \end{theorem}
+where the constants depend only on $\bg$ and not on $n$ or $p$. \end{theorem}

-The factor $2N+p$ comes from the cost per iteration, and $\min\{\bar{n},T_{aux}\}$ comes from the relaxation time.
-In Section \ref{sec:beyond} we discuss the dependence of the cost on $\bg$, and its implications for theory and modelling.
-To get some intuition on the implications of this result, it is convenient to recall the interpretation of the model as a recommender system when $K=2$, as discussed in Section \ref{sec:crossed-intro}.
-Note that $\bar{n}$ can be interpreted as the average number of products rated by a customer; it is precisely this number when $I_1=I_2$ and the design has balanced levels.
-In sparse designs, increasing values of $N$ will not be associated with increasing values of $\bar{n}$ (more products and customers, but each customer rates a bounded number of products).
+The factor $\max\{n,p\}$ comes from the cost per iteration, and $\min\{\bar{n}, T_{\mathrm{aux}}\}$ comes from the relaxation time, which in view of the previous discussion is that of the chain of residuals.

+To obtain some intuition about the implications of this result, it is convenient to interpret the 2-factor ($K=2$) model as a recommender system, where one factor pertains to users, and the other to products.
+Note that $\bar{n}$ can be interpreted as the average number of products rated by a customer; it is precisely this number when $p_{1} = p_{2}$ and the design has balanced levels.
+In very sparse designs, increasing values of $n$ will not be associated with increasing values of $\bar{n}$ (more products and customers, but each customer rates a bounded number of products).
 In such regimes the sampler is scalable.
-In less sparse designs where $\bar{n}$ increases with $N$, the contingency table is more populated, and provided it is populated enough for the auxiliary Markov chain to mix well, the sampler will again be scalable.
-This intuition is numerically supported in the simulations in \cite{collapsed_crossed}, and can be seen in those of Figure \ref{fig:ErdosRenyi} later in this article.
-We return in Section \ref{sec:sparse_crossed} with more results along this direction (making comparisons to sparse linear algebra methods) and in Section \ref{sec:beyond} for pointers to theory about the mixing of this auxiliary Markov chain.
+In less sparse designs where $\bar{n}$ increases with $n$, the contingency table is more populated, and provided it is populated enough for the auxiliary Markov chain to mix well, the sampler will again be scalable.